jakwings/fd/README.md

         --max-buffer-time <milliseconds>
-            The amount of time (in milliseconds) for the search results to be buffered and sorted before printed to the terminal.
-This has nothing to do with --exec, since the output can be messed up by printing in parallel.
+            The amount of time (in milliseconds) for the search results to be buffered and sorted before streaming.

     -x, --exec <program [argument]... [;]>
             Run the given command for each search result, which can be